fullcalendar/fullcalendar-docs/_docs-v4/premium.md

 This evaluation version is licensed under a Creative Commons license that does not allow distribution of source code modifications nor use in commercial production websites or products.

-### License Key

-While developing, in order to hide the license warning, use the following key:
+During the free trial, in order to hide the license warning, use the following key:

 ```js
 var calendar = new Calendar(calendarEl, {